rofrano/vagrant-docker-provider/README.md

     docker.remains_running = true
     docker.has_ssh = true
     docker.privileged = true
-    #docker.create_args = ['--platform=linux/arm64']
+    docker.create_args = ["-v", "/sys/fs/cgroup:/sys/fs/cgroup:ro"]
   end
 end
 ```

-You can omit the `docker.privileged` flag if you won't be running services like Docker inside the container but since I use these containers like VMs, I run Docker inside of them.
-If you want to test the ARM version on an Intel computer just uncomment the `docker.create_args` line which adds `--platform=linux/arm64` to the `docker run` command to force the `aarch64` image to be used via `qemu`.
+If you want to test the ARM version on an Intel computer just add `--platform=linux/arm64` to the `docker.create_args` line.
+This will add the `--platform` flag to the `docker run` command to force the `aarch64` image to be used via `qemu`.

 ## Command Line Usage